ayushjaiswal21/astra/README.md

     ```

 5.  **Ensure Services are Running:**
-    - Make sure your local **Redis** server is running.
+    -   **Redis**: Make sure your local Redis server is running on its default port (6379).
-    - Make sure your local **Ollama** server is running.
+    -   **Ollama**: Make sure your local Ollama server is running.
+You can run it with `ollama serve`.
+You also need to have a model pulled, for example `ollama pull phi3:mini`.

 6.  **Start the Celery Worker:**
     -   In a new terminal, activate the virtual environment and run:
     ```bash
-    # On Windows, use the -P solo flag
+    # On Windows, you may need to use the -P solo flag
-    celery -A astralearn worker -l info -P solo
+    celery -A astralearn worker -l info
     ```

-7.  **Start the Django Development Server:**
+7.  **Start the Django Application:**
+    -   Since this project uses Django Channels for WebSockets, you need to run it with an ASGI server like Uvicorn or Daphne.
     -   In another new terminal, activate the virtual environment and run:
     ```bash
-    python manage.py runserver
+    uvicorn astralearn.asgi:application --host 0.0.0.0 --port 8000 --reload
     ```
+    You can now access the application at `http://localhost:8000`.

 ## Environment Variables